nesi/support-docs/docs/Scientific_Computing/Supported_Applications/Gaussian.md

 Gaussian input file itself are consistent with what you set in your job submission script.

-The key properties are `%NProcShared` and `%Mem`:
+The key properties are `%CPU` and `%Mem`:

-- `%NProcShared` should be set to the number of CPU cores you intend to use, matching the value of the `-c` or `--cpus-per-task` directive in the Slurm job file.
+- `%CPU` should be set to the number of CPU cores you intend to use, matching the value of the `-c` or `--cpus-per-task` directive in the Slurm job file.
+Because Slurm assigns which CPUs of the compute node your jobs lands on, the 'taskset' command is needed to identify what CPUs are available to your job.
 - `%Mem` should be set to the amount of memory you intend to use.
 It should be about 2 GB (2,048 MB) less than the value of `--mem` in the Slurm job submission script.
 Note that `--mem` is interpreted as